atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

              --values values.yaml
 ```

+!!!note "Values & flags"
-* `<release-name>` is the name of your deployment and is up to you, or you can use `--generate-name`.
+    * `<release-name>` the name of your deployment.
+You can also use `--generate-name`.
-* `<product>` can be jira, confluence, bitbucket or crowd.
-* `<namespace>` is optional.
-You can use namespaces to organize clusters into virtual sub-clusters.
+    * `<product>` the product to install.
+Options include `jira`, `confluence`, `bitbucket` or `crowd`.
+    * `<namespace>` optional flag for categorizing installed resources.
-* `<chart-version>` is optional, and can be omitted if you just want to use the latest version of the chart.
+    * `<chart-version>` optional flag for defining the [chart version](https://artifacthub.io/packages/search?org=atlassian&sort=relevance&page=1){.external} to be used.
+If omitted, the latest version of the chart will be used.
-* `values.yaml` is optional and contains your site-specific configuration information.
+    * `values.yaml` optional flag for defining your site-specific configuration information.
 If omitted, the chart config default will be used.
-* Add `--wait` if you wish the installation command to block until all of the deployed Kubernetes resources are ready, but be aware that this may be waiting for several minutes if anything is mis-configured.
+    * Add `--wait` if you wish the installation command to block until all of the deployed Kubernetes resources are ready, but be aware that this may wait for several minutes if anything is mis-configured.

 ## 8. Test your deployed product